liquizz/InfopulseTestTask/README.md

 # InfopulseTestTask

-Test task for an Trainee Full Stack developer position in Infopulse!
+Test task for a Trainee Full Stack developer position in Infopulse!